 The employees can opt for retirement before reaching retirement age.
 It is also known as the Golden Handshake Scheme.
 The organization offers VRS to its employees.

-The companies offer VRS to cut costs, get a manageable workforce or face business losses.
+Through VRS, companies can cut costs, get a manageable workforce and handle business losses.

 Here, the employer terminates the services of their employees due to organizational reasons.
 The organizations may opt for employee separation because: